Iridescent-CM/technovation-app/.github/ISSUE_TEMPLATE/bug_report.md

 Add any other context about the problem here.

 **Label**
-You MUST use the label menu to add 'bug' as a label (do *not* choose a bug priority label, devs will do that according to the Defect Priority matrix)
+You MUST use the label menu to add 'bug' and '0 - To discuss' as a label (do *not* choose a bug priority label, devs will do that according to the Defect Priority matrix)